z64tools/z64hdr/helpers/README.md

 ---
 ### OverridePostDraw
-In `SkelAnime` PostDraw you can get the "sphere" collision centers like so.
-This will prevent the limbs of the strand go through them.
+In `SkelAnime` PostDraw you can update the "sphere" collision centers like so (`bodyPartsPos`).
+This will prevent the limbs of the strand from going through the skeleton limbs.
 ```c
 void EnNpc_PostDraw(GlobalContext* globalCtx, s32 limbIndex, Gfx** dList, Vec3s* rot, void* thisx) {
 	EnNpc* this = (EnNpc*)thisx;